You may be able to get help with your rent if you are on a low income or getting certain benefits.

 (for example, accommodation provided by our homeless department or where care, support and/or supervision is provided by, or on behalf of, your landlord)

-- You and/or your partner are of Pension Credit age
+- You are of

 - You have three or more children